Mount Everest: 1996 disaster

-On 10 and 11 May 1996, eight climbers died after several guided expeditions were caught in a blizzard high up on the mountain during a summit attempt on 10 May.
-During the 1996 season, 15 people died while climbing on Mount Everest.
-These were the highest death tolls for a single weather event, and for a single season, until the sixteen deaths in the 2014 Mount Everest avalanche.
-The guiding disaster gained wide publicity and raised questions about the commercialisation of climbing and the safety of guiding clients on Mount Everest.
+On 10 and 11 May 1996, eight climbers died after guided expeditions were caught in a blizzard during a summit attempt on 10 May.
+During the 1996 season, 15 people died.
+These were the highest death tolls for a single weather event, and season, until the 16 deaths in the 2014 Mount Everest ice avalanche.
+The guiding disaster gained publicity and raised questions about the commercialisation of climbing and the safety of guiding clients on Everest.

-Journalist Jon Krakauer, on assignment from Outside magazine, was in one of the affected guided parties, and afterward published the bestseller Into Thin Air, which related his experience.
-Krakauer was critical of guide Anatoli Boukreev in his recollection of the expedition.
+Journalist Jon Krakauer, on assignment from Outside magazine, was in one of the affected guided parties, and published the bestseller Into Thin Air, which related his experience.
+Krakauer was critical of guide Anatoli Boukreev.
 A year later, Boukreev co-authored The Climb, in part as a rebuttal of Krakauer's portrayal.
-The dispute sparked a debate within the climbing community.
-Boukreev was later awarded The American Alpine Club's David Sowles Award for his rescue efforts on the expedition.

-In May 2004, physicist Kent Moore and surgeon John L. Semple, both researchers from the University of Toronto, told New Scientist magazine that an analysis of weather conditions on 11 May suggested that weather caused oxygen levels to plunge about 14 per cent.
+The dispute sparked debate within the climbing community.
+Boukreev was awarded The American Alpine Club's David Sowles Award for his rescue efforts on the expedition.
+In 2004 researchers from the University of Toronto told the New Scientist that analysis of conditions on 11 May suggested that weather caused oxygen levels to plunge about 14 per cent.

-One of the survivors was Beck Weathers, an American client of New Zealand–based guide service Adventure Consultants.
-Weathers was left for dead about 275 metres (900 feet) from Camp 4 at 7,950 metres (26,085 feet).
-After spending a night on the mountain, Weathers managed to make it back to Camp 4 with massive frostbite and vision impaired due to snow blindness.
-When he arrived at Camp 4, fellow climbers considered his condition terminal and left him in a tent to die overnight.
+One survivor was Beck Weathers, left for dead about 275 metres (900 feet) from Camp 4 at 7,950 metres (26,085 feet).
+After spending a night on the mountain, Weathers made it back to Camp 4 with massive frostbite and vision impaired due to snow blindness.
+Fellow climbers considered his condition terminal and left him in a tent to die overnight.
+Weathers was lowered to Camp 2 and a helicopter rescue was organised by the Nepali Army.
+The storm's impact on climbers on the North Ridge, where several climbers also died, was detailed in a first-hand account by Matt Dickinson in his book The Other Side of Everest.
+Sixteen-year-old Mark Pfetzer was on the climb and wrote about it in, Within Reach: My Everest Story.
+The 2015 feature film Everest is based on the events of this guiding disaster.

-Weathers' condition had not improved and an immediate descent to a lower elevation was deemed essential.
-A helicopter rescue was out of the question: Camp 4 was higher than the rated ceiling of any available helicopter.
-Weathers was lowered to Camp 2.
-Eventually, a helicopter rescue was organised thanks to the Nepali Army.

-The storm's impact on climbers on the North Ridge of Everest, where several climbers also died, was detailed in a first-hand account by British filmmaker and writer Matt Dickinson in his book The Other Side of Everest.
-Sixteen-year-old Mark Pfetzer was on the climb and wrote about it in his account, Within Reach: My Everest Story.

-The 2015 feature film Everest, directed by Baltasar Kormákur, is based on the events of this guiding disaster.

-2006 mountaineering season
+2006

-In 2006, 12 people died.
-One death in particular (see below) triggered an international debate and years of discussion about climbing ethics.
-The season was also remembered for the rescue of Lincoln Hall who had been left by his climbing team and declared dead, but was later discovered alive and survived being helped off the mountain.